Mirvetuximab soravtansine: Adverse effects

 The product labeling includes a boxed warning for ocular toxicity.

 History

-Efficacy was evaluated in Study 0417 (NCT04296890), a single-arm trial of 106 participants with FRα positive, platinum-resistant epithelial ovarian, fallopian tube, or primary peritoneal cancer.
+Efficacy was evaluated in study 0417 (NCT04296890), a single-arm trial of 106 participants with FRα positive, platinum-resistant epithelial ovarian, fallopian tube, or primary peritoneal cancer.
 Participants were permitted to receive up to three prior lines of systemic therapy.
 All participants were required to have received bevacizumab.
 The trial enrolled participants whose tumors were positive for FRα expression as determined by the above assay.
 Participants were excluded if they had corneal disorders, ocular conditions requiring ongoing treatment, Grade >1 peripheral neuropathy, or noninfectious interstitial lung disease.

+Efficacy was evaluated in study 0416 (MIRASOL, NCT04209855), a multicenter, open-label, active-controlled, randomized, two-arm trial in 453 participants with platinum-resistant epithelial ovarian, fallopian tube, or primary peritoneal cancer.
+Participants were permitted to receive up to three prior lines of systemic therapy.
+The trial enrolled participants whose tumors were positive for FRα expression as determined by the VENTANA FOLR1 (FOLR1-2.1) RxDx Assay.
+Participants were randomized (1:1) to receive mirvetuximab soravtansine-gynx 6 mg/kg (based on adjusted ideal body weight) as an intravenous infusion every 3 weeks or investigator's choice of chemotherapy (paclitaxel, pegylated liposomal doxorubicin, or topotecan) until disease progression or unacceptable toxicity.
+The results from this trial satisfy the post-marketing requirement of the previous accelerated approval for mirvetuximab soravtansine-gynx.

 Society and culture

+Legal status

+In September 2024, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Elahere, intended for the treatment of adults with folate receptor-alpha (FRα) positive epithelial ovarian, fallopian tube and primary peritoneal cancer.
+The applicant for this medicinal product is AbbVie Deutschland GmbH & Co.
+KG.
+Mirvetuximab soravtansine was authorized for use in the European Union in November 2024.

 Names

 Mirvetuximab soravtansine is the international nonproprietary name (INN).